RafaelKa/RafaelKa.JasigPhpCas/README.md

-#RafaelKa.JasigPhpCas
+# RafaelKa.JasigPhpCas

-A package for TYPO3 Flow to authenticate by CAS-Server.
+# The package for TYPO3 Flow to authenticate by CAS-Server.
-A CAS("Central Authentication Service" by Jasig) Client.
+# The CAS("Central Authentication Service" by Jasig) Client.

 ## Installation
 composer install rafaelka-jasig-php-cas

-here is a sample configuration file.
+###here is a sample configuration file.
 ```yaml
 TYPO3:
   Flow: